-There are two types of overdraft: arranged and unarranged.
+There are two types of overdraft: arranged and unarranged:

+It’s always better to have an arranged overdraft than to go overdrawn without agreement from your bank.
 If you find your overdraft balance creeping up or staying the same, month after month, take action and read this guide to repaying your overdraft.

 However, if you use your overdraft sparingly and pay it off within a couple of months, make sure your current account is competitive by checking out our selection of the best overdraft current accounts.

 Banks do offer student bank accounts, many of which come with overdrafts.

 It is possible to switch your current account while you are overdrawn.

 Current account providers are now required to include tools on their websites to help you assess your eligibility for an overdraft before you apply.

 An overdraft may be removed by your bank or building society at any time without notice.
 This could leave you with less money than you had planned for and may result in you missing certain payments or incurring additional charges.